rusic/rusic-gem/README.md

 ```
 $ rusic
 Tasks:
   rusic help [TASK]   # Describe available tasks or one specific task
   rusic new NAME      # Create a new Rusic theme
-  rusic deploy [ENVIRONMENT] # Upload theme to Rusic
+  rusic deploy [ENV]  # Upload theme to Rusic
   rusic settings      # Display settings from a .rusic file
   rusic version       # Display version of Rusic gem
 ```

 ### Generate new theme